cwinkelmann/active-learning/README.md

-# Human In the Loop Data Analytics (HILDA) active learning methods to improve machine learning
+# Human In the Loop Data Analytics (HILDA) active learning methods to improve machine learning for counting small infrequent Objects in drone Images

 ## Workflow of loading data, preparing the annotations and correct them the first time